 “Throw away living”

 Intention This project aims to exchange experiences beyond our national borders.
-It also intends to give an insight into our global waste challenge, and to look at how graphic design can be applied as a useful tool to deal with this particular environmental issue.
+It also intends to give an insight into our global waste challenge and explore how graphic design can be applied as a useful tool to deal with this particular environmental issue.

 The task Choose a task you want to solve within the area of packaging design, waste and consumption.
 Be bold.
 New thinking is more important than being realistic.

 Solve the task by using graphic design.
 You need to be able to argue in what way your design will help the described waste problem.
-Your design should leave a minimal environmental foot print.
-It must be competitive in its market sector and convey the product message to the costumer.
+Your design should leave a minimal environmental footprint.
+It must be competitive in its market sector and convey the product message to the customer.
 (Packaging the brand, 2011).